golemfactory/golem-wiki/About/Use-Cases.md

 - Small or moderate size (below 1 GB, preferably below 300 MB) of inputs & outputs, so computation takes significantly more time than sending data.
 Outputs tend to be the most computationally expensive.

 **NICE-TO-HAVE**
-- Non-sensitive Deterministic result of computations or a simple algorithm to verify whether the result of computations is correct.
+- Non-sensitive, deterministic result of computations or a simple algorithm to verify whether the result of computations is correct.
 - A working product with an established userbase.

 If you are not sure whether or not your idea would be a good fit for Golem, reach out to us and tell us more about what you plan to achieve.
 We are always excited to discuss new ideas with our users and potential partners.